 Medicines may be used in treating certain conditions that contribute to

-Lidocaine gel.
-For women who have pain in the area around the opening to the vagina (vulvodynia), putting on lidocaine gel shortly before sexual intercourse may be helpful.
-Talk to your doctor about how to use lidocaine safely.
+For women who have pain in the area around the opening of the vagina (vulvodynia), putting on lidocaine gel shortly before sex may be helpful.
+Talk to your doctor about how to use the gel safely.

 vaginal dryness and irritation (and not other symptoms such as hot flashes),

 estrogen in a cream, tablet, or ring in the vagina.

 The daily estrogen makes your vaginal lining thicker.

 Many women find that using a cream or tablet twice a week is enough.
 This may

 increase vaginal tone and lubrication, which will decrease